-Forms must be submitted by the applicant in person at the licensing office at the Civic Centre, where the forms for disclosure of any criminal record and a check of your driving history with the Driver and Vehicle Licensing Agency will be completed.
+Application forms and supporting documents must be submitted by the applicant in person at the licensing office at the Civic Centre, when the forms for disclosure of any criminal record and a check of your driving history with the Driver and Vehicle Licensing Agency will be completed.
 In order to undertake this part of the process you must be able to conclusively prove your identity to our satisfaction.
 We will not expect your medical certificate to be more than three months old at the date of grant of any licence.

 It is also the policy of the city council that all licensed drivers obtain a BTech qualification in transporting passengers by taxi and private hire vehicle within six months of the grant of their licence.

 Contact details for basic skills assessments, BTech and driving skills assessments are available below.

 A form for notification of the change of address of an existing licence holder can also be found below.